eriol3381/factorbi.github.io/src/content/docs/home.md

 ## Use Cases

 *   Consolidate/merge information on AWS from across multiple locations and database engines, e.g. consolidate sales, inventory and financial information from several branches.
-*   Build a Data Warehouse and make Analytics and Business Intelligence dashboards using [Google Data Studio](https://marketingplatform.google.com/about/data-studio/) or [AWS QuickSight](https://aws.amazon.com/quicksight/), with native connection to Aurora-MySQL.
+*   Build a Data Warehouse and make Analytics and Business Intelligence dashboards using <a href="https://marketingplatform.google.com/about/data-studio/" target="_blank">Google Data Studio</a> or <a href="https://aws.amazon.com/quicksight/" target="_blank">AWS QuickSight</a>, with native connection to Aurora-MySQL.
 *   Make forecasts and statistical analysis with AWS services.
 *   Extend your on-prem ERP & POS to AWS cloud and build web applications & back-end services.
 *   Push data from AWS to on-prem systems.